uclahs-cds/package-PipeVal/README.md

 Error: path/to/input Error Message
 ```

-If the input is invalid in any way, `validate` will sys.exit and throw an exception which can be detected by Nextflow and handled accordingly.
+If the input is invalid in any way, `validate` will exit with a non-zero status code.
-If a BAM input is missing an accompanying BAM index file in the same directory, `validate` will not throw an exception but will print a warning.

 #### How To Run